Zhu Shijie: Jade Mirror of the Four Unknowns

 Zhu also found square and cube roots by solving quadratic and cubic equations, and added to the understanding of series and progressions, classifying them according to the coefficients of the Pascal triangle.
 He also showed how to solve systems of linear equations by reducing the matrix of their coefficients to diagonal form.
-He applied these methods also to algebraic equations, inventing "the equivalent of the resultant".
+He moreover applied these methods to algebraic equations, using a version of the resultant.
 His methods pre-date Blaise Pascal, William Horner, and modern matrix methods by many centuries.
-The preface of the book describes how Zhu traveled around China for 20 years as a teacher of mathematics.
+The preface of the book describes how Zhu traveled China for 20 years teaching mathematics.

 The methods of Jade Mirror of the Four Unknowns form the foundation for Wu's method of characteristic set.